marklogic/mlxprs/README.md

 1. Launch
 2. Attach

-Where it can, query debugging uses the same VS Code settings used for running queries (e.g. `marklogic.host`, `marklogic.username`).
+Where it can, query debugging uses the same VS Code settings used for running queries (for example, `marklogic.host`, `marklogic.username`).
-In addition to these, you'll need a **launch config** in your project (under `.vscode/launch.json`) for debug-specific parameters.
+In addition to these code settings, you will need a **launch config** in your project (under `.vscode/launch.json`) for debug-specific parameters.
-You can open the `launch.json` from the VS Code command palette, with the command: "Debug: Open launch.json".
+Open the `launch.json` from the VS Code command palette with the command: "Debug: Open launch.json".

 A typical `launch.json` file looks like this: